ReggTheSecond/example_docs/GitHubDesktopWorkflowsUserFriendly.md

 ## Resolving issues arising from other users changes

-1. Upon seeing the following message:
+1. The following message indicates that there is a conflict between content being uploaded and the content in the repository:

 ![](example\Step 1.png)

-2. Select the Repository dropdown
+2. Select the Repository dropdown menu
 3. Select Pull from the dropdown menu
-4. Open a file with a merge conflict
+4. Open a file with a conflict
 5. Open the file in Code mode by selecting:

 ![](example\Toggle code mode.png)

-6. The conflict will look something like this:
+6. A conflict will look something like this:

 ![](example/Step 2 - View in Code Mode.png)